ndilsou/ts-serverless-messenger/notes/data_modelling.md

 * create a user - REST
     - Create a user item.
     - createUser()
+* get a user data by her email - REST
+    - getUserByEmail()
 * list all conversations of a user - REST.
     - Get All UserConversations for a userId
     - getConversations()